alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ## Considerations
 Fractal flames are really expensive to compute, no wonder GPUs made miracles in this field.
-FLAM3 for Houdini use CVEX programming language, it work within the Houdini ecosystem and it deal with 3D points ( its flat on the XY plane but still ) instead of pixels so the speed is not even close to what you are used from fractal flame applications that rely heavily on GPU or written exclusively in c++.
+FLAM3 for Houdini use CVEX programming language, it work within the Houdini ecosystem and it deal with 3D points ( its flat on the XY plane but still ) instead of pixels so the speed is not even close to what you are used from fractal flame applications that rely heavily on GPU or written exclusively in c++ without the burder of an host application to run within.

-However, being inside Houdini has its majot advantage and the speed once you understand how to create your flames properly isnt that bad at all and on a modern workstation you'll do pretty much all the fractals flames you'll think of, not in real time but within minutes depending of the resolution. ( the higher the resolution and the more points you'll need to get a cleaner image ).
-You start with low setting anfd work your way up, as everything in Houdini.
+However, being inside Houdini has its majot advantage and the speed if you know how to create your flames isnt really that bad at all and on a modern workstation you'll do pretty much all the fractals flames you'll think of, not in real time but within minutes for HD images. ( the higher the resolution and the more points you'll need to get a cleaner image ).
+You start with low setting and work your way up, as everything in Houdini.

 Almost all fractal flame images on my website and instagram use an average of 64 iterations max, some much less and some a bit more.
 A few exceptions went above 128 and up to 256.